Click here to find out about our special Passover outreach happening in Israel!

 God commanded His people: Have a feast!
 Take a break!
 He made festivals part of the Law, codifying the commandments to stop for a while and celebrate a few times a year.

 Of course, there’s more to it than just food and merriment (although there’s plenty of that) but there’s deep prophetic meaning woven into the tapestry of God’s mandated feasts.
-In ingenious ways, God created fun, experiential reminders of important milestones along the journey of Redemption… but as well as marking the history between God and His people, these milestones also go way into the future too.
+In ingenious ways, God created fun, experiential reminders of important milestones along the journey of redemption.
+But as well as marking the history between God and His people, these milestones go way into the future too.